Unsecured Personal Loans

-Unsecured personal loans are loans that you can borrow from a bank, credit union, or alternative lender to use for just about anything you want.
+Unsecured persoal loans are ones you can borrow from a bank, credit union, or alternative lender to use for just about anything you want.

-Whether you want to go on a trip, consolidate your credit card debt, or pay for home renovations, you can use your personal loan however you see fit.
+Whether you want to go on a trip, consolidate your credit card debt, or pay for home renovations, you can use your funds however you see fit.

-Unsecured personal loans, in particular, are loans that don’t require you to put up collateral in order to borrow money.
-Meaning, if you default on your loan, you don’t have to hand over any valuable property to your lender.
+With these in particular, they don’t require you to put up collateral in order to borrow money.
+Meaning, if you default, you don’t have to hand over any valuable property to your lender.

 Secured vs. Unsecured

-The main difference between secured and unsecured personal loans is simply that unsecured loans don’t require collateral.
-Secured loans do.
+The main difference that unsecured obligations don’t require collateral.
+Secured do.

 This can be both a good and a bad thing.

-The Good: Unsecured loans are less risky for you, the borrower.
+The Good: These are less risky for you, the borrower.
 By not having to put up collateral, you are taking on less risk than the lender.
 If you default, the lender has to resort to other means, like selling your debt to a collections agency.

-The Bad: Since they are more risky for lenders, unsecured personal loans generally have higher interest rates and are harder to qualify for than secured loans.
-Loan limits may be lower as well.
+The Bad: Since they are riskier for lenders, they generally have higher interest rates and are harder to qualify for than one backed by collateral.
+Borrowing limits may be lower as well.

-Still, if you’re able to qualify for a low interest rate, an unsecured personal loan is often a better option than a secured loan.
+Still, if you’re able to qualify for a low-interest rate, unsecured personal loans are often a better option than a one backed by collateral.

-To determine how much your personal loan might cost, you need to look at four main factors: loan limit, interest rate, term, and fees.
+To determine the possible cost, you need to look at four main factors: borrowing limit, interest rate, term, and fees.

-Loan Limit: Loan limits vary by lender.
+Borrowing Limit: Borrowing limits vary by lender.
 For some lenders, you may only be able to take out $5,000 to $10,000.
 Others may offer as much as $40,000.
 BE sure to check with the lender of your choice to find out how much you can borrow.

-Interest Rate: As mentioned, interest rates for unsecured personal loans tend to be higher than secured loans.
+Interest Rate: As mentioned, interest rates tend to be higher than ones backed by collateral.
 While interest rates vary, you should expect to find offers in the 10% to 13% range if you have a good credit score.

-Term: Terms for unsecured personal loans tend to be relatively short.
+Term: Terms tend to be relatively short.
 Depending on the lender, you can expect a repayment term of one to five years.